Rewire Your Brain By Increasing Neuroplasticity

 1. Improved learning and memory

 Neuroplasticity allows the brain to make new connections between neurons- Neurons are information messengers.
-This improves learning and memory by making it easier to store and retrieve information.
+This improves learning and memory by making storing and retrieving information easier.

 2. Recovery from injury